DestructHub/ProjectEuler/README.md

 ## Guidelines

 * Do not write solutions reading from stdin in any ways!
-That would be harder to generate a script for time measurement.
+That would make more harder to generate a script for time measurement.

 * Please update the [STATUS.md](updates/STATUS.md), in order to us know what you are doing.
 That way we can attack more solutions in parallel.